Laffit Pincay Jr.: Personal life

 Pincay married his first wife, Linda, in 1967.
 He and Linda had a daughter, Lisa, and a son, Laffit III.
 Lisa is the mother of his two grandchildren, Madelyn and Mason.
 Linda Pincay committed suicide in January 1985.
 In the 1980s he was involved with actress Phyllis Davis.
 He has a son, Jean Laffit Pincay, with his second wife, Jeanine.
 Laffit Pincay III is a horse-racing commentator for HRTV and NBC.
 In October 2007, he was loaned to ESPN to serve as the winner's circle interviewer at the 2007 Breeders' Cup at Monmouth Park.
-He currently resides in Arcadia, CA.
+He resides in Arcadia, CA.

-Awards and Records
+Awards and records

 In 2004, Hollywood Park Racetrack announced the creation of the Laffit Pincay Jr. Award to be presented annually on Hollywood Gold Cup Day that features the race he won a record nine times.
 The award was designed by American sculptor Nina Kaiser and is presented to someone who has served the horse racing industry with integrity, dedication, determination and distinction.

 At the time of his retirement (in April 2003), he remained horse racing's winningest jockey, with 9,530 career victories.
 On December 1, 2006, Russell Baze passed Pincay on the all-time win list, and in February 2018, Brazilian jockey Jorge Ricardo surpassed Baze with career victory 12,843, at Gavea, in Rio de Janeiro, Brazil.

 With his 8,834th win, on December 10, 1999, at Hollywood Park Racetrack in California aboard Irish Nip, he broke the career victory record previously held by Bill Shoemaker.

 He won the Kentucky Derby and Belmont Stakes in 1984 aboard Swale.
 Pincay's win with Swale was his third consecutive Belmont victory, having ridden Conquistador Cielo and Caveat to victory in the previous two years.
 The four victories in the Triple Crown were the only times Pincay visited the winner's circle in those races but he never won the Preakness Stakes and failed to win another Triple Crown race after he rode Swale.

 Pincay was inducted into the National Museum of Racing and Hall of Fame in 1975.
+In 2024, Santa Anita renamed the San Antonio Stakes in Pincay's honor.